gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

 The `data` pin is used for communication.
 The device will use this pin for receiving of data.
 Once set should never need changing.

 The `enabled` flag can set via the cloud Shadow/Device Twin setting.
 It will automatically switch the sensor on or off when set.

+The `sampleRate` is how often should it be read.
+There is a minimum sample rate of 0.5Hz for DHT22 sensor (about 2.5 seconds).

 ## Device Information Section